 The GANTT diagram is a tool that allows the user to model the planning of tasks necessary to the performance of a project.
 It is named after its inventor Henry Gantt who created it more than 100 years ago, in 1917.
-Given the relative ease of reading of GANTT diagrams, this tool is used by almost all project managers in all sectors to control and manage the workflow, project stages and progress representation in real time.
-In this article, we will walk you through this essential management tool and explain how to work with it.
+Given the relative ease of reading GANTT diagrams, this tool is used by almost all project managers in all sectors to control and manage the workflow, project stages, and progress representation in real time.
+Read on to know more about GANTT chart.

-The GANTT diagram is a tool for the project manager, which allows for the graphic representation of the progress of the project, but it is also a good means of communication amongst the various persons involved in a project.
-This type of modeling is particularly easy to implement with a simple spreadsheet (you can create GANTT charts in Excel, for example), but there are also specialized tools, specially designed for project management means, such as GANTT Project.
+The GANTT diagram is a tool for the project manager, which allows for the graphic representation of the project's progress, but it is also a good means of communication amongst the various persons involved in a project.
+This type of modeling is particularly easy to implement with a simple spreadsheet (you can create GANTT charts in Excel, for example), but there are also specialized tools specially designed for project management, such as GANTT Project.

-Ideally, such a diagram should not have more than 15 or 20 tasks so that it can fit on a single A4 page.
-If the number of tasks is greater, it is possible to create additional diagrams detailing the planning of the main tasks.
+Ideally, such a diagram should not have more than 15 or 20 tasks to fit on a single A4 page.
+If the number of tasks is more significant, it is possible to create additional diagrams detailing the planning of the main tasks.

-Additionally, it is possible to have the major events other than the tasks themselves show on the plan as points of connection for the project: these are the milestones.
+Additionally, it is possible to have significant events other than the tasks shown on the plan as points of connection for the project: these are the milestones.

-The milestones allow the project to be decided in clearly identifiable phases, which avoids the end of the project being too far off (this is often referred to as the "tunnel effect", a project with a long duration and no intermediate endpoint).
-A milestone could be the production of a document, the holding of a meeting, or a deliverable of the project.
+The milestones allow the project to be decided in clearly identifiable phases, which avoids the end being too far off (this is often referred to as the "tunnel effect", a project with a long duration and no intermediate endpoint).
+A milestone could be the production of a document, the holding of a meeting, or a project deliverable.
 The milestones are tasks of zero duration, represented on the diagram by a specific symbol, most frequently a reverse triangle or a diamond.

-It is generally possible (and useful) to show resources, human or material, on the diagram, in order to allow for estimation of needs and give an idea of global cost.
+It is generally possible (and useful) to show resources, human or material, on the diagram, to allow for estimation of needs and give an idea of global cost.

 For the sake of concision, the initials or the names of those responsible for each task will sometimes suffice.